Updated: Jul 13

 Because I work for a US company, I needed to find a way to keep a presence in the US and in the UK at the same time.
 The perfect solution to this very confusing problem turned out to be simpler than I thought.

-I kept my US cellphone and for business reasons (app stores differ by country) kept it set up for US, but changed providers to Google FI.
-Google FI is amazing for internationals because it lets you use your US number with surprising worldwide coverage at regular high speeds.
+I kept my US cellphone and for business reasons (app stores differ by country) kept it set up for US, but changed providers to Google FI Unlimited (careful, not the regular Google FI).
+Google FI Unlimited is amazing for internationals because it lets you use your US number with surprising worldwide coverage at regular high speeds.
 It starts at $20 per month and phone, data, and text are all included and it’s a pay as-you-go plan with bills capped at $60 per month if you use 6 GB or more.
 There is no contract, and no stupid termination fees if you want to leave.

 Google doesn’t permit you to send their SIM card to non-US addresses, so I sent it to my US Post Office Box and picked it up during a visit.
 If there is a will, there is a way.
 Google FI was leagues better than Sprint, my old provider, because Sprint slowed my UK data service to a crawl or didn't work (as you'll see later during my first day of driving in the UK).
 Before that, I used AT&T and they required that you buy expensive add-ons for anything to work when traveling internationally.

 For a UK number, I bought a Skype number for $50 per year and installed the Skype app on my phone.
-If I’m out and somebody calls my UK number, Skype uses the internet to call my phone via the app.
+If I’m out and somebody calls my UK number, Skype uses the internet to call my phone via the app, but it was slow and unreliable.
+If you're going to be here for any length of time, you are better off just buying a UK phone, as you can always bring it back to the US network and there are many good options for providers.
+I ended up downgrading Google FI to the free Google Voice to keep my US-based number and bought a UK phone, which worked much better.

 Banking in the UK While Employed in the US